 Among those dissatisfied with the P1900 was Helmer Petterson, a Volvo engineering consultant who had helped develop the PV444 back in 1944.
 Extensive road testing of an early production P1900 had left Petterson even more conscious than Gunnar Engellau of that car’s basic flaws, but he still believed there was a niche for an image-boosting Volvo sports car.
 In late 1956, Petterson met with Engellau and proposed that they try again, this time with an all-new model based on Volvo’s recently introduced Amazon sedan.

-Although Volvo had established its own styling studio in 1960, headed by Jan Wilsgaard, Engellau opted against designing the new sports car internally.
-We don’t know his rationale; he may have thought an outside design would have greater prestige, or he may just have been reluctant to tie up the in-house team with what was at that point a fairly speculative project.
+Although Volvo had established its own styling studio in 1950, headed by Jan Wilsgaard, Engellau opted against designing the new sports car internally.
+We don’t know his rationale; he may have thought an outside design would have greater prestige or he may just have been reluctant to tie up the in-house team with what was at that point a fairly speculative project.
 In any case, he told Petterson to seek proposals from some of the major Italian design houses.

 Although Pelle Petterson was in what we assume was a rather junior position (some sources describe it as an internship) his father persuaded Segre to allow Pelle to submit his own proposal for the new sports car.
-Segre was apparently impressed with the results and added Pelle’s design to the portfolio he was preparing for Gunnar Engellau.
+Segre was apparently impressed with the results and added Pelle’s design to the portfolio Segre was preparing for Gunnar Engellau.
 According to historian Karl Ludvigsen, Segre went so far as to ask Pelle to create new renderings of the other four proposals, to give all five proposals a consistent look.

 Segre and Helmer Petterson presented the five proposals to Engellau in early August.
 To Petterson’s undoubted satisfaction, Engellau immediately gravitated to Pelle’s design, discarding the others with only a cursory glance.
 We don’t know if Engellau was even aware that the younger Petterson was at Ghia, much less that he was involved in the Volvo project.
 In any event, Engellau was not at all amused when Segre told him that the drawing he’d just chosen was Pelle’s.
-Nonetheless, Engellau admitted — albeit probably somewhat grudgingly — that it was still the better design, and he gave his approval for the creation of a full-size prototype.
+Nonetheless, Engellau admitted — albeit probably somewhat grudgingly — that it was still the better design and gave his approval for the creation of a full-size prototype.
 He made it clear, however, that the design would be credited only to Frua.
 Indeed, it was not until many years later that Volvo publicly admitted Pelle had had anything to do with it.